 The other is that the chord is not entirely struck since you don’t hit the high open E string.
 This helps you develop control over which strings you want to hit.

 In the next exercise, mute the entire chord with your right hand for the duration of the rest.
-When playing barre chords, muting can also be achieved by releasing the pressure from your left hand, but with open chords this is not possible since at least one string is unfretted.
+When playing barre chords, you can also mute the sound by releasing the pressure on your left hand, but with open chords, this is not possible because at least one string is unfretted.

 Rhythm guitar playing doesn’t necessarily mean strumming all the time.

-Broken chords means that you’re playing the notes of the chord one by one.
-These are often called arpeggios, however this is not entirely accurate.
+Broken chords mean that you’re playing the notes of the chord one by one.
+These are often called arpeggios, however, this is not entirely accurate.

 Though you are actually playing notes from the arpeggio when you’re playing a broken chord, in an arpeggio you play the chord tones in succession (ex: A – C – E – A – C – E etc.) not according to where they happen to be placed in a particular chord position.

-In some exercises above we explored playing around with silence, muting.
+In some exercises above, we explored playing around with silence and muting.